Cohomological DT invariants from localization: Introduction

 \section{Introduction}

 Donaldson-Thomas (DT) invariants are the mathematical counterpart of the BPS invariants counting supersymmetric bound states in type II string compactifications.
 On a non-compact toric Calabi-Yau threefold $X$, the study of DT invariants can be translated into a representation-theoretic problem using an equivalence between the bounded derived category of coherent sheaves on $X$ and the bounded derived category of representations of a quiver with potential $(Q,W)$, encoded in a brane tiling.
-The prime object of interest is the generating series of the motivic DT invariants $\mathcal{A}(x)$, or BPS monodromy, first defined in \cite{KonSol10}.
-The refined BPS invariants $\Omega_{\theta,d}$ for dimension vector $d\in\mathbb{N}^{Q_0}$ and King stability parameter $\theta$ can be extracted from $\mathcal{A}(x)$ by the formula:
+We denote by $Q_0$ (resp $Q_1$) the set of nodes (resp arrows) of the quiver.
+We will consider cohomological DT invariants as defined by Davison in \cite{Dav13} and Davison-Meinhardt in \cite{DavMein} from idea of Kontsevich-Soibelman in \cite{KonSol10}.
+The prime object of interest is the generating series of the cohomological DT invariants $\mathcal{A}(x)$, or BPS monodromy, first defined in \cite{KonSol10}: it is a generating series in the Grothendieck ring of monodromic mixed Hodge structures (MMHS).
+The cohomological BPS invariants $\Omega_{\theta,d}$ defined in \cite[Theo A]{DavMein}, for dimension vector $d\in\mathbb{N}^{Q_0}$ and generic King stability parameter $\theta\in\mathbb{R}^{Q_0}$ are valued in the Grothendieck ring of MMHS, and gives a virtual version of the cohomology with compact support of the moduli space of $\theta$-semistable $d$-dimensional representation.
+The Harder-Narasimhan decomposition, expressing a general quiver representation as an extension of semistable representation with increasing slope $\mu=\theta.d/\sum_{i\in Q_0}d_i$, and then the Jordan-Hölder filtration, expressing a semistable representation as an extension of stable objects with the same slope, can be expressed by the formula \cite[eq 7]{DavMein}: